fsanzeni/fsanzeni.github.io/content/posts/On Hardware Enshittification/index.md

 tags = ["rambling","strategy","hardware"]
 +++

-Bambu Lab, a relatively recent darling of the 3D printing world, has joined the pantheon of tech companies adopting the tradition of hardware enshittefication.
+Bambu Lab, a relatively recent darling of the 3D printing world, has joined the pantheon of tech companies adopting the tradition of hardware enshittification.
 Their latest move - [a firmware update on January 16, 2025](https://blog.bambulab.com/firmware-update-introducing-new-authorization-control-system-2/) - introduced “security measures” so unconvincing they might as well have come with air quotes and a side of contempt (I’ll be using air quotes liberally throughout this post, please do read them with irony).
 Ostensibly designed to “protect users”, the update added an authentication mechanism that smells suspiciously like nerfing capabilities that customers paid for.

 The backlash was swift, as it always is when you poke a once-loyal, now-betrayed user community.
 The update sparked outrage over its potential to hobble third-party slicer software like the excellent [OrcaSlicer](https://github.com/SoftFever/OrcaSlicer).
 It left users wondering how long it would be before their shiny Bambu printers became cloud-dependent bricks.
 Enter Louis Rossman, YouTube’s consumer rights activist, [who wielded righteous indignation to rally the troops](https://youtu.be/aIyaDD8onIE).
 Faced with an angry mob, Bambu Lab scrambled to reassure everyone that their new “Bambu Connect” platform would still allow third-party software and offline operation - but you would still have to register to their online service to set up the printer.
 Also, most offline functionality is now locked behind an opt-in 'Developer Mode'.